Glossary - Essential terms and concepts

 See Dissociative identity disorder(DID).

-Discrete behavioral states model of DID ^
+Discrete behavioral states (DBS) model of DID ^

 “…Mental states are core components of consciousness, behavior, and personality.
 Many of the mental and behavioral phenomena associated with pathological dissociation—as well as certain other psychiatric disorders—can best be understood by focusing on their state-related properties.DID…in particular can be understood as arising from a traumatic disruption in the early developmental acquisition of control and integration of basic behavioral states coupled with the creation of highly discrete dissociated states organized around differences in sense of self.
 This conceptual framework provides an interesting perspective on the genesis, evolution and nature of…DID39